Graded rings of modular forms

 ValueError: the number of variables (2) must be equal to the number of generators of the modular forms ring (3)

-Return the \(i\)-th generator of self.
+Return the \(i\)-th generator of this ring.

 INPUT:

-OUTPUT: A GradedModularFormElement
+OUTPUT: an instance of GradedModularFormElement

 EXAMPLES: